-The Wawel Cathedral within the premises is another free and worthy to visit attractions in Krakow.
-For other attractions like the Royal Tombs, the Sigismund Bell Tower and Cathedral Museum, you need to buy tickets.
+The Wawel Cathedral within the premises is another free and worthy to visit attraction in Krakow.
+For other attractions like the Royal Tombs, the Sigismund Bell Tower, and Cathedral Museum, you need to buy tickets.

 Dragon’s Den is a cave with a monster-legend behind it.
 Believed to be home to dragons, you can check out the entire underground area for some fun.

 Recommended read: 20+ Day trips from Warsaw that you should check out